 Have you ever headed to the kitchen for a midnight snack only to discover when you got close to the fridge that your socks were wet?

 While you may have assumed that someone spilled something on the floor and were too tired to turn on the light to check it out, you may want to troubleshoot what happened before it becomes a major leaking problem.

 In addition to causing concern of an electric shock, a slipping hazard, or possible floor damage, water leaks can be a sign of a serious refrigerator malfunction.
-To avoid the risk from any of these problems, the issue should be addressed immediately.
+To avoid the risk from any of these problems, the issue with fridge leaking water should be addressed immediately.